-Roderick clerked with the Honorable Carly Privet of the 10th Judicial Circuit and was a law clerk with Davenport, Lavette & Cleckler.
+Roderick clerked with the Honorable Caryl P. Privett of the 10th Judicial Circuit and was a law clerk with Davenport, Lavette & Cleckler.
 He then worked as an Associate at Paden & Paden P.C., including serving as assistant city attorney for the City of Bessemer; assistant general counsel for Bessemer Electric & Water Service; assistant general counsel for Government Utility Services Corporation (water filtration and distribution plant); assistant board attorney for the Industrial Development Board of the City of Bessemer; and city prosecutor for thousands of criminal cases in municipal court including their appeals to Circuit court.

 Roderick is a member of Mountaintop Church and serves as an elder and on the worship team.
-He is passionate about community, locally and abroad, serving participating in various service projects, as Board Treasurer for the Legacy YMCA in Bessemer, as editor of the 2015 Bessemer Area Chamber of Commerce magazine, as City of Hoover representative for the Birmingham-Jefferson County Transit Authority, participating in Leadership Hoover, speaking at various events including as a commencement speaker for his alma mater: Samford University, and going on short term missions to places like the Philippines and Nepal.
-He enjoys spending time and traveling with his wife, Cornesha Terry.
+He is passionate about community, locally and abroad, serving participating in various service projects, as former Board Treasurer for the Legacy YMCA in Bessemer, as editor of the 2015 Bessemer Area Chamber of Commerce magazine, as City of Hoover representative for the Birmingham-Jefferson County Transit Authority, participating in Leadership Hoover, speaking at various events including as a commencement speaker for his alma mater: Samford University, and going on short term missions to places like the Philippines and Nepal.
+He enjoys spending time with his wife, Cornesha Terry and their two daughters.

 - Alabama, 2010